TheTexta/obsidian-main/Chemistry/Structural Isomers.md

 #chemistry
-Structural Isomers::Chemicals with the same [[Molecular formula]] but differing sequences of atoms, eg different [[Structural formula]].
+Structural Isomers::Chemicals with the same [[molecular formula]] but differing sequences of atoms, eg different [[Structural formula]].